 Currency exchange rates that are reported in the news and the Internet receive their quotes from various sources, but when a trader decides to do a transaction, the exchange rate will almost certainly be different, because dealers set their prices according to the buy and sell orders that they are currently receiving.
 Hence, different dealers will report slightly different rates, although arbitrage helps to remove major discrepancies of the different markets.

 There are 3 types of major players in the foreign exchange market: reporting dealers, other financial institutions, nonfinancial customers.

 - Reporting dealers include commercial banks, investment banks, and securities firms who transact with large corporations, governments, and other financial institutions, conducting trades for both their customers and for their own proprietary accounts.
 They also trade in the interdealer market.
 Many also serve as liquidity providers for brokers, offering bid/ask prices on currency pairs that are displayed to retail customers on the brokers' trading platforms.

 - Other financial institutions are financial institutions that are not reporting dealers, including insurance companies, finance departments of large corporations, and investment funds, such as pension, hedge funds, and money markets.
 Also, central banks, since they sometimes conduct currency transactions to affect the exchange rate.

-- Nonfinancial customers include all those who are not in the 1st 2 categories, mostly governments and corporations are the major players.
+- Nonfinancial customers include all those not in the 1st 2 categories; mostly governments and corporations are the major players.